Qubes-Community/Contents/docs/troubleshooting/intel-igfx-troubleshooting.md

     Intel's PSR (Panel Self Refresh) may also cause tearing issues; it can be disabled globally in GRUB2/EFI with the `i915.enable_psr=0` boot option.
-If this does fix tearing, a bad panel firmware was likely the cause.
+If this does fix tearing, a bad panel firmware is likely the cause.

 ## Finding out which of `intel` or `fbdev` driver is in use: